Elysian Fields (Hoboken, New Jersey): Baseball and cricket

 On June 19, 1846, the Knickerbockers faced off against the New York Ball Club.
 (Both clubs were offshoots of an earlier club, the New York Gothams.)
 This match is historically considered the first fully documented baseball game.
 Countless games had preceded this matchup; 37 prior matches at the Elysian Fields alone occurring before June 19, 1846, have been documented at Protoball.org.
 The Knickerbockers were simply the first to compile and preserve a batter-by-batter account of the action (arguably the game's first "scorecard").
 In this match, New York defeated the Knickerbockers 23-1 in four innings.
 (It is worth noting that the Knickerbockers rarely challenged opposing clubs.
 "From 1845 through 1850, the club played over 200 games," wrote Tom Gilbert, "but only three of these were against other clubs.
 The rest were intramural games played between impromptu lineups made up of Knickerbocker members.")

 By the late 1850s, several of the premiere Manhattan-based member clubs of the amateur National Association of Base Ball Players, including the Gothams, Eagles, and Empires, as well as the Knickerbockers, were using the Elysian grounds as their home field.
 The Mutual Club of New York made the Elysian grounds their home field in 1857; in 1865 they renovated a diamond and added stands to accommodate spectators.

-The New York Cricket Club was organized at McCarty's Hotel (the Colonnade — see below) on October 11, 1843.
-The earliest known, documented cricket match at the Elysian Fields was in July 1844, between the St. George's Cricket Club and the New York club.
-The St. George CC, which was formed in Manhattan in 1838, made the Elysian Fields their home grounds in the 1850s.
+The New York Cricket Club was organized at McCarty's Hotel (the Colonnade—see below) on October 11, 1843.
+St. George's Cricket Club, which was formed in Manhattan in 1839, made the Elysian Fields their home grounds in the 1850s.
 In 1859, an international cricket match was held at the Elysian grounds with an All-England Eleven as part of an English tour of North America.

 Pioneering sports journalist Henry Chadwick, then a cricket reporter for The New York Times, regularly attended baseball matches at the Elysian Fields in the 1850s.
-(It merits mention that many athletes of this era excelled at both sports.)
+(Many athletes of this era excelled at both sports.)
 "After watching a particularly spirited contest between the Gotham and Eagle clubs of New York on the grassy grounds of Elysian Fields in Hoboken," wrote Chadwick biographer Andrew Schiff, "Chadwick came away a changed man."
-He became one of baseball's earliest and most vocal proponents, writing regularly about the sport for the next 50 years (for which he was eventually inducted into Baseball's Hall of Fame).
+He became one of baseball's earliest and most vocal proponents, writing regularly about the sport for the next 50 years.
+Chadwick was eventually inducted into the Baseball Hall of Fame.
 Chadwick recalled: